jrfnl/clearPHP/rules/no-hardcoded-path.md

 <!-- Good Practices -->
 # No Hardcoded Path

-Just like hardcoded credentials, hardcoded path will be a problem anytime the file hierarchy changes : modifications may occurs as server migration, security concerns, file reorganization, etc.
+Just like hardcoded credentials, hardcoded path will be a problem anytime the file hierarchy changes: modifications may occur due to server migration, security concerns, file reorganization, etc.

 The best way to handle the matter is to make the root of the application a configuration directive, and then, add the application's own file hierarchy.